Thursday is the pal with the ready smile and that steady style.

-The same soft light shadowed those passed and present as the candles flickered at the side altar in front of me and the mellow rumble of the priest narrated the story of Jesus and the Apostles and the Last Supper, the agony in the Garden and the rest.
+The same soft light in this same venerable place has shadowed those passed and present as the candles flicker at the side altar in front of me and the mellow rumble of the priest narrates the story of Jesus and the Apostles and the Last Supper, the agony in the Garden and the rest.

 High drama.
 Top-class script, set, costumes and atmosphere.
-And more to come.
+And more to come!

-Christ has died.
+Christ has died …